Carnaby's black cockatoo: Feeding

 The cockatoo feeds primarily on seeds of proteaceous plants such as Banksia, Hakea and Grevillea, and secondarily on seeds from myrtaceous plants such as Eucalyptus and Corymbia.
 Over fifty native plant species are commonly used for food, either as seed or flowers, and this includes western sheoak (Allocasuarina fraseriana), orange wattle (Acacia saligna), and balga (Xanthorrhoea preissii).
 Typically, Carnaby's black cockatoos sit in the crowns of trees cracking the seed pods or cones.
 First, a bird chews through the stem holding the item before holding it with its foot and tearing bits off and extracting the seed.
 Birds may move along the branches breaking stems at random as well.
 Occasionally they forage for fallen seed and fruit on the ground.
 This cockatoo acts as an agent in biological control, eating the larvae of invertebrates such as wood-boring insects and moths from rare plants.

 The Swan Coastal Plain north of Perth has become an important feeding area.
 There, cockatoos also forage in the Gnangara pine plantations, where they feed on the seeds of Monterey pine (Pinus radiata) and maritime pine (Pinus pinaster).
 Carnaby's black cockatoos have come to depend on these plantations since the early 20th century.
 Almost two-thirds of the Carnaby's black cockatoos in the Perth–Peel Coastal Plain roost in the Gnangara-Pinjar pine plantation.
-Other non-native plants that the birds also consume include Erodium species, doublegee (Emex australis) seeds, the fruit of the umbrella tree (Schefflera actinophylla), seeds of liquidambar (Liquidambar styraciflua), sunflower (Helianthus annuus), jacaranda (Jacaranda mimosifolia), almond (Prunus amygdalus), onion grass (Romulea rosea), white cedar (Melia azedarach), and hibiscus flowers.
+Other non-native plants that the birds also consume include Erodium species, doublegee (Emex australis) seeds, the fruit of the umbrella tree (Heptapleurum actinophyllum), seeds of liquidambar (Liquidambar styraciflua), sunflower (Helianthus annuus), jacaranda (Jacaranda mimosifolia), almond (Prunus amygdalus), onion grass (Romulea rosea), white cedar (Melia azedarach), and hibiscus flowers.

 When it is not breeding, a Carnaby's black cockatoo forages over land ranging from 17 to 276 km2 around roost sites, although daily movements are generally short, with birds travelling an average of 5.4 km from the roost during the morning and 5.5 km in the afternoon.